Document Type : Original Article

 Student Research Committee, Shiraz University of Medical Sciences, Shiraz, Iran

-Introdution: Some health instructions and proceedings were widely broadcasted and advised by scientific centers and social media concerning COVID-19 prevention, in the early days of the epidemic.
+Introduction: Some health instructions and proceedings were widely broadcasted and advised by scientific centers and social media concerning coronavirus disease 2019 (COVID-19) prevention, in the early days of the epidemic.
 Almost all of them had been sourced from narrative statements or non-evidence based sciences.
 Herein, we intended to deeply investigate the usefulness and efficiency of such recommendation on COVID-19 prevention.

-Materials and Methods: Ninety-seven RT-PCR confirmed positive COVID-19 as case, 103 suffering from other diseases as control group were enrolled.
-To collect the data, an expert validated questionnaire encompassed demographic information, past medical history and pre-infection preventive proceedings (consumption of vitamin D3, C, and Zinc supplement, wearing face masks and gloves, hand washing, keeping at least 1.5 meters distance with other people, and staying at home) was used.
+Materials and Methods: Ninety-seven reverse transcription polymerase chain reaction (RT-PCR) confirmed positive COVID-19 individuals as case and 103 suffering from other diseases as control group were enrolled.
+To collect the data, an expert validated questionnaire encompassed demographic information, past medical history and pre-infection preventive proceedings (consumption of vitamin D3, C, and zinc supplement, wearing face masks and gloves, hand washing, keeping at least 1.5 m distance with other people and staying at home) was used.
 The data between two groups were analyzed using SPSS software version 16.

 Conclusions: General protective proceedings have significant protective roles against COVID-19.